Mia Risa Gomez: 2022–23 season

-Risa Gomez began her season on the JGP series, before switching to the senior ranks.
-Competing in seniors, she won silver at the Denkova-Staviski Cup in Bulgaria, gold at the Open d'Andorra, and gold at the Santa Claus Cup in Hungary.
+Risa Gomez began her season on the Junior Grand Prix series, finishing nineteenth at 2022 JGP Poland I. Switching to the senior ranks, Risa Gomez won silver at the Denkova-Staviski Cup in Bulgaria, gold at the Open d'Andorra, and gold at the Santa Claus Cup in Hungary.
 By December, she attained the minimum technical score required to compete at senior Worlds and was officially nominated to represent Norway at the European Championships.

-In January, Risa Gomez won the Norwegian national title and then competed at the 2023 European Championships in Helsinki.
+In January, Risa Gomez won the Norwegian senior national title and then competed at the 2023 European Championships in Helsinki.
 She qualified to the free skate and finished 22nd overall.